asamli/aiida-castep-addons/docs/source/user_guide/get_started.rst

 Then use ``verdi computer setup`` and ``verdi code setup`` to add computer and code nodes to the AiiDA database.

+If you want to use the magnetic enumeration workflow, the `EnumLib <https://github.com/msg-byu/enumlib>`_ package must be installed first.

 Usage
 +++++